katmai1/gitmantool/README.md

 ## Development

+Requeriments for developers
+- `pip install --upgrade setuptools wheel twine`

-How to generate a new version
+### How to generate a new version

 - Assign version number on file [setup.py](setup.py)
 - Commit all changes